 A BLE device configured in the central mode scans and detects nearby BLE devices and determines their available services.
 After scanning, a BLE device operating in the central mode can connect to any of the discovered BLE devices.

 When you set the Mode of the devices to

-BLE Setup wizard, click Scan.
-When the wizard completes,
+wizard, click Scan.
+When the wizard completes, select a

 A BLE device configured in the peripheral mode advertises its presence to other devices, broadcasting minimal information on the service supported and identity of the device.
 This allows BLE devices configured in the central mode to scan and detect nearby BLE devices and determine their available services.